AndrewCarterUK/andrewcarteruk.github.io/_posts/2015-09-05-every-second-400-planets.markdown

 The probability of biogenesis (the probability of life developing) on terrestrial planets was [recently estimated to be at least 13%][biogenesis article].
 That leaves us with 13 billion planets, that developed life, being destroyed each year across the universe.

 Now, not all of those planets will have their life forms destroyed by their suns entering the 'giant phase'.
 There are other possible apocalyptic scenarios (e.g, religious fanatics and nuclear warfare - should they really be that similar to Earth) - but all we are changing now is the method of destruction, rather than the rate.
-Remeber, we have been generous and ignored 40% of the galaxies and about 75% of the stars from our estimate.
+Remember, we have been generous and ignored 40% of the galaxies and about 75% of the stars from our estimate.

 Finally, 13 billion planets per year is a rate equivalent to over 400 planets a second.